John Kascht's satirical drawings have appeared on the pages or covers of: TV Guide,

 The New York Times, Entertainment Weekly, Rolling Stone, Esquire, GQ, Time, Newsweek, New York Magazine, The New Yorker, The Washington Post, The Wall Street Journal, LIFE.

-The Wall Street Journal, LIFE, Golf Digest, The Village Voice, The
+The Los Angeles Times, Golf Digest, Forbes, The Village Voice, The New York Observer,

-John lives on a tiny farm in Pennsylvania with his wife – a beekeeper – and 500,000 honeybees.
+John lives on a tiny farm in Pennsylvania with his wife – a beekeeper – and 500,000 bees.

 Link to an essay and film about John's work.